kylmp/photo-metadata-updater/README.md

 * [Node.js](https://nodejs.org/en/download/) - Used to run the application
 * [Bing maps API key](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) - Used for displaying map and timezone calculations

-# Build and Run Application
+# Run App Guide

 ### Setup
 1. [Download zip of the latest release](https://github.com/kylmp/photo-metadata-updater/releases/latest/download/photo-metadata-updater.zip)
 2. Extract the zip into a new project directory
-4. Open the `.env` file and add your bing API key, and update the exiftool path (if not globally accessable on your computer)
+4. Edit the `config.properties` file and add your bing API key, and update the exiftool path (if not globally accessable on your computer)

 ### Run application
 Run the command `node photo-metadata-updater.js` from the project directory, or use `node /path/to/photo-metadata-updater.js` from any directory